geektoni/ekom-rakuten/README.md

 pip install -r  requirements.txt
 ```
 Besides standard requirements, we make use of FastText library of Facebook to
-generate the word embeddings and also to train a baseline model.
-Follow the steps below to obtain the code (you will need to have a suitable g++
+generate the word embeddings.
+Follow the steps below to obtain the code (you will need to have a suitable g++ compiler).
-compiler).
 ```bash
 cd ekom-rakuten
 conda activate ekom